completejavascript/lampham-portfolio/README.md

-# completejavascript.github.io
+# lampham-portfolio

-This is Lam Pham's portfolio.
+This is an old Lam Pham's portfolio.